sahashemip/cu-hbn-sic-ml-potential/README.md

 #### 6. AIMD simulations of Boron monovacancies
 - For four energetically distinct defective hBN/SiC structures, resulted by various number of **N-Si bonds**, we performed AIMD simulations similar to `Step 2`.
 One structure was extracted every 300 steps, resulting in a total of 80 new configurations added to the database.

-#### 7. Configurational Coordinates Transitioning from Bonded to Non-Bonded Structures
+#### 7. Configurational Coordinates Transitioning from Bonded to Non-Bonded Defective Structures
 - Copper atoms can be introduced into both interlayer bonded and non-bonded structures.
 To investigate the transition barrier, we explored the energy profile along a one-dimensional coordinate.
 A total of 21 structures, along with their rattled and deformed counterparts (42 structures in total), were added to the database.

 <table border="1"><tr><td>